It’s 10am and you’ve still not seen or heard anything from your employee. What should you do?

-If you’re unable to reach them via phone or email after two days and are unable to speak with their emergency contact or get a useful update from them, the next step is to send them a letter inviting them to a disciplinary meeting (you will need to provide 48 hours’ notice of this).
+If you’re unable to reach them via phone or email after two days and are unable to speak with their emergency contact or get a useful update from them, the next step is to send them a warning letter for unauthorised absence.
+This letter should invite them to a disciplinary meeting (you will need to provide 48 hours’ notice of this).

 If they fail to attend this meeting, it’s recommended to invite them to a second, rescheduled meeting.
 This invite should notify them that if they fail to attend, the meeting is likely to go ahead regardless and a decision may be made in their absence.

 If the employee does attend the disciplinary meeting and is able to provide a good reason for the unauthorised absence, you should reiterate the process for reporting absences, inform them that a file note will be added to their employee record and if there are further instances of taking unauthorised absence then you may consider further formal action.